amnoah/BetterReload/README.md

 needing only a dependency reload to have BetterReload accessibly from your project.

 The example module of this project demonstrates this process in Maven as well as actual usage of the ReloadEvent.

+# Issues

+- `BlockCommandSender`s (typically command blocks) cannot use the `/reload` command as there is no accessible preprocessing stage for them.
+Instead, they must use the command `/BetterReload:reload`.